OpenTimelineIO/otio-aaf-adapter/.github/ISSUE_TEMPLATE/bug_report.md

 ## Logs

-If applicable, attach a conplete console log, that show a reproduction of the problem entirely.
+If applicable, attach a complete console log, that show a reproduction of the problem entirely.

 ## Additional Context